modelab/grasshopper-primer/en/2-extensions/2-1/2_Components.md

 2. Mesh Edges
 3. Mesh Status

+The **Element\* Mesh Combine and Clean**
+This component combines multiple meshes, has options for either welding a mesh based on input angle or combining identical vertices.
+We can also flip the orientation of the mesh.
+This component also detects potential topology issues and returns Remarks and Warnings with detailed explanantions.
+In the event that combining identical vertices creates bad topology the component will return the input list of meshes instead of a combined merged mesh.
+The user can also choose to combine the mesh without merging any of its vertices.

+The **Element\* Mesh Edges**
+This component returns the mesh naked edges, mesh edges, face polylines and if the mesh is unwelded it will return the unwelded mesh edges.

-The **Element\* Mesh Combine and Clean** component will combine multiple meshes together and weld the vertices and vertex normals according to an input threshold angle.
+The **Element\* Mesh Status**
+component will combine multiple meshes together and weld the vertices and vertex normals according to an input threshold angle.